oracle/gdk-vscode-extensions/micronaut-tools/README.md

 * **Micronaut Tools: Create Kubernetes Service Resource**: create a Kubernetes service resource for your application.
 * **Micronaut Tools: Deploy to Kubernetes**: deploy to a running Kubernetes service.
 The service must be configured using the Kubernetes tools (`kubectl`) on the machine from which deployment is initiated.
 * **Micronaut Tools: Run in Kubernetes**:  run already deployed application in Kubernetes service.
 This command automatically forwards the port of the container, so the application can be accessed from the browser on your local machine.
-* **Micronaut Tools: Edit Target Application Address**: To customize the base URL of the running Micronaut or GCN application; the default is _http://localhost:8080_.
+* **Micronaut Tools: Edit Target Application Address**: To customize the base URL of the running Micronaut or GDK application; the default is _http://localhost:8080_.
 * **Micronaut Tools: Search/Filter Beans**: Search or filter the items in the Beans view.
 * **Micronaut Tools: Search/Filter Endpoints**:  Search or filter the items in the Endpoints view.